moliver28/research-handbook/content/handbook/total-rewards/benefits/general-and-entity-benefits/canada-corp-benefits.md

 This card provides your group plan number and member identification number.
 Keep this information with you at all times and use it when requested by a health or dental provider or in case of medical emergency when traveling.

+### Offboarding GitLab

+Your benefits will cease on the day of your termination.
+There may be options to convert elements of your benefit plan to individual coverage, without medical questions.
+You can contact our brokers, SC Insurance for more information about your options.
+You can find contact information below.
+Options are limited to a period of time after your coverage terminates, typically 30 or 60 days.

+Canada Benefits Contacts:
+SC Insurance: info@scinsurance.ca or call 416.259.1166

 ## Frequently asked questions

 - Can the pharmacist submit my prescription claim electronically without a drug card?